 The Credit is to be applied on taxes for all employees, whether or not they are receiving Paid Leave.

-If there is not enough payroll taxes to be offset a refund will be requested when filing Form 941, Employer's Quarterly Federal Tax Return or by completing Form 7200 Advance Payment of Employer Credits.
+If there is not enough payroll taxes to be offset, a refund for the unclaimed amount will be requested when filing Form 941, Employer's Quarterly Federal Tax Return or you can complete Form 7200 Advance Payment of Employer Credits.

 Note: Paid Leave wages are not subject to the employer portion of Social Security as outlined by the Internal Revenue Service (IRS) in their FAQ.